Skip to main content

 Why do conforming loans have limits?

-The Federal Housing Finance Agency sets upper limits for conforming loans each year by county.
-Anything above those upper limits is considered a jumbo loan and is non-conforming , meaning it exceeds the size of a mortgage that government- ponsored enterprises Freddie Mac or Fannie Mae will buy or guarantee.
+The FHFA sets upper limits for conforming loans each year by county.
+Anything above those upper limits is considered a jumbo loan and is non-conforming, meaning it exceeds the size of a mortgage that government- sponsored enterprises Freddie Mac or Fannie Mae will buy or guarantee.
 Because jumbo loans cannot be sold to either of these enterprises, lenders take on more risk.

 Jumbo loan requirements

-Because a jumbo loan means you’re taking out a larger-than- ypical mortgage, lenders impose stricter jumbo loan requirements than they might for a traditional loan.
+Because a jumbo loan means you’re taking out a larger-than- typical mortgage, lenders impose stricter jumbo loan requirements on borrowers than they might for a traditional loan.
 They will examine several aspects of your financial health to assess whether you can afford a bigger mortgage and if you are likely to pay it back on schedule.

 Lenders will look at the following benchmarks:

-• Credit score: The minimum credit score required for a jumbo loan is typically 700.
+• Credit score: The credit score required for a jumbo loan is typically at least 680.

-• Debt-to-income (DTI) ratio: Lenders look for a low DTI ratio , usually no higher than 43 percent.
+• Debt-to-income (DTI) ratio: Lenders look for a low DTI ratio , usually around 40 percent or less.

 What are jumbo loan rates?